 If a product that has orphan drug designation subsequently receives the first FDA approval for a particular active ingredient for the disease or condition for which it has such designation, the product is entitled to orphan product exclusivity, which means that the FDA may not approve any other applications, including a full NDA, to market the same drug for the same disease or condition for seven years from the date of such approval, except in limited circumstances, such as a showing of clinical superiority to the product with orphan drug exclusivity or if the FDA finds that the holder of the orphan drug exclusivity has not shown that it can assure the availability of sufficient quantities of the orphan drug to meet the needs of patients with the disease or condition, or the same drug for a different disease or condition.
-Among the other benefits of orphan drug exclusivity if it is approved for a use that is broader than the disease or condition for which it received orphan designation.
-In addition, orphan drug exclusive marketing rights in the United States may be lost if the FDA later determines that the request for designation was materially defective or, as noted above, if a second applicant demonstrates that its product is clinically superior to the approved product with orphan exclusivity or the manufacturer of the approved product is unable to assure sufficient quantities of the product to meet the needs of patients with the rare disease or condition.
+Among the other benefits of orphan drug exclusivity if it is approved for a use that is broader than the indication for which it received orphan designation.
+In addition, orphan drug exclusive marketing rights in the United States may be lost if the FDA later determines that the request for designation was materially defective or, as noted above, if a second applicant demonstrates that its product is clinically superior to the approved product with orphan exclusivity or the manufacturer of the approved product is unable to assure sufficient quantities of the product is unable to assure sufficient quantities of the product is unable to assure sufficient quantities of the product is enclusived product with orphan exclusivity or the manufacturer of the approved product is unable to assure sufficient quantities of the product is unable to assure sufficient quantities of the product is enclusive or assure that the request of patients with the rare disease or condition.